Hurts, so good! Eagles QB dominant in 24-7 win over Vikings

 That seemed like just a rumor against the Vikings.
 The TD was just the liftoff for the 24-year-old Hurts throwing, running, imposing his will with all his available tools against a Vikings defense that could not solve him in his 21st career start.
 He finished with 333 yards passing and a touchdown, and 57 yards and two scores on the ground.

+“Another outstanding performance.
+He threw some unbelievable balls.
+He made a lot of plays,” Eagles center Jason Kelce said.
+“This was a really great, well-rounded game for him.”

-On the first play of the second quarter, Hurts connected on a wide-open Quez Watkins for a 53-yard TD and the 14-0 lead.
+On the first play of the second quarter, Hurts connected with a wide-open Quez Watkins for a 53-yard TD and the 14-0 lead.

+“It always comes with time and as time goes on, you find more comfort with what you’re doing,” Hurts said.

-Slay, who picked off a hapless pass by Kirk Cousins in the third quarter, had called each of the Eagles’ trio of talented receivers Batman.
+Darius Slay, who had two interceptions against a hapless Kirk Cousins, had called each of the Eagles’ trio of talented receivers Batman.

 There was, Brown, the “swole” Batman who had five catches for 69 yards; DeVonta Smith was the “skinny” Batman who had seven for 80 yards; and Watkins was the “fast” Batman who had the burners on for the easy score (and 69 total yards receiving).